 With that in mind, here are a couple of dog breeds that you ought to consider.

 Whether you get a short hair or long hair Chihuahua, it doesn’t matter.
 Both are low maintenance dog breeds.
 However, short hair Chihuahua requires even less grooming.
-To be fair, a short hair Chihuahua requires little to no grooming.
+To be fair, a short hair Chihuahua requires minimal grooming.
 And since these dogs have big pricked ears, you do not have to check them for infections.

 During the winter, you do not even hate to take the Chihuahua out for toilet business.
 In fact, it is recommended you get her diapers for doing the business at home.
 The Chihuahua is an apartment lap dog, and she doesn’t handle cold weather well.